 This outcry, unfortunately, has created in Macau an aura of suspicion around the Michelin Guide, with several local industry members and commentators contacted convinced that it is easier to get stars in Asia than in Europe.

-Jean Alberti, a former restaurant owner in the US, and now a restaurant consultant in Hong Kong and Macau, believes that a small number of stars may have been carelessly distributed at the outset, simply because there had to be a certain amount of stars in order to publish a credible guide in the first place.
+Jean Alberti, a former restaurant owner in the US, and now a restaurant consultant in Hong Kong and Macau believe that a small number of stars may have been carelessly distributed at the outset, simply because there had to be a certain amount of stars in order to publish a credible guide in the first place.

 Alberti thinks the Michelin Guide is now highly credible, with almost all the stars in Macau “worth it”.

 Value for money at Macau’s Michelin restaurants

-Indeed, of the 18 Michelin-starred restaurants in Macau, only one, the Cantonese restaurant King (1 star), in the AIA Tower, is independent, although Tim’s Kitchen (1 star, Cantonese) was originally a highly regarded independent restaurant in Hong Kong before it was invited to open in the Lisboa hotel.
+Indeed, of the 20 Michelin-starred restaurants in Macau, only one, the Cantonese restaurant King (1 star), in the AIA Tower, is independent, although Tim’s Kitchen (1 star, Cantonese) was originally a highly regarded independent restaurant in Hong Kong before it was invited to open in the Lisboa hotel.